 My preferred name is Nara, and I use she/her pronouns.
-I am a Visting Assistant Research Professor at AidData with a joint appointment at the William & Mary Department of Economics, a member of the Steering Group, and a Co-Founder of Diversifying and Decolonising Economics (D-Econ)
+I am a Visiting Assistant Research Professor at AidData with a joint appointment at the William & Mary Department of Economics, a member of the Steering Group, and a Co-Founder of Diversifying and Decolonising Economics (D-Econ).

-My dissertation research was on the political economy of peace and conflict, in particular, peace-building and ethnic reconciliation in conflict/post-conflict countries, where my primary case study was Sri Lanka.
-The work focused on subnational foreign allocation in conflict/non-conflict zones and the intersection of domestic governmental politics and international donor politics
+My dissertation research explored the political economy of peace and conflict, focusing on peace-building and ethnic reconciliation in conflict/post-conflict countries, with Sri Lanka as the primary case study.
+This work examined subnational foreign allocation in conflict and non-conflict zones and the intersection of domestic governmental politics and international donor politics.

-My more recent work focuses on the rise of non-traditional foreign aid donors, like the People's Republic of China or the Kingdom of Saudi Arabia, and the adverse impact of their development financing in the Global South.
+My recent research investigates the rise of non-traditional foreign aid donors, such as the People's Republic of China and the Kingdom of Saudi Arabia, and the adverse impacts of their development financing in the Global South.
+Additionally, I study migration and remittance dynamics, including the ripple effects of green energy transitions in carbon-intensive industries, the socio-economic implications of remittance inflows, and the vulnerabilities of migrant workers in regions like South Asia and the Gulf Cooperation Council.

 Publications